gnicholl/SMT/README.md

-To generate most likely translations for a given sentence in language f to language e, use the generic method `decode(object,target.sentence,senlength.model,language.model)` where `object` is an IBM1 or IBM2 object returned from one of the respective functions (IBM3 not yet implemented), `target.sentence` is the sentence in the language we want to translate _from_, and `senlength.model`, `language.model` are the sentence-length and language models described previously in the noisy channel section.
+To generate most likely translations for a given sentence in language f to language e, use the generic method `decode(object,target.sentence,senlength.model,language.model)` where `object` is an IBM1 or IBM2 object returned from one of the respective functions (IBM3 and IBM4 not yet implemented), `target.sentence` is the sentence in the language we want to translate _from_, and `senlength.model`, `language.model` are the sentence-length and language models described previously in the noisy channel section.
 See `?decode.IBM2` for how they should be specified.
 If `senlength.model` or `language.model` aren't specified, they have defaults: